LesChats/GNL-Arena-Tester/README.md

 1. ```git clone https://github.com/LesChats/GNL-Arena-Tester.git```
-  - you can clone this repo everywhere, by defaut in your own get_next_line directory...
+  - you can clone this repo anywhere, by defaut in your own get_next_line directory...

 2. ```cd GNL-Arena-Tester```